 |Hazel testing the waters|

 The next morning, I set my alarm for 5:50 to wake up for sunrise.
-I really love watching the sun rise and set when I camp...
-It's an intrinsic part of the camp life experience in my opinion.
-It's something I always look forward to doing.
-I really want to start doing sunrise hikes more often in Seattle.
+I love watching the sun rise and set when I camp...
+It's an intrinsic part of the whole experience in my opinion.
+It's something I always look forward to, and I really want to start doing sunrise hikes more often.

 |Sunset, night 2|